ruborg/sevenval-tutorials/web-accelerator/content-optimization.md

 Note that media queries that *might* match will not be filtered.
 Width values are only filtered if the client does not support [viewport resizing](/docs/current/ress/DC_Props.html#viewport_resizeable) and the necessary viewport dimensions are available.
 Orientation values are only filtered if the client cannot [change the viewport orientation](/docs/current/ress/DC_Props.html#orientation_switchable) and does not support viewport resizing.

-In our example site, the media queries below have been removed:
+In our example site, there are quite a few media queries in CSS e.g.

 ```CSS

 ```

-Leaving only the following remaining:
+If you compare the original and final CSS files, you'll see that most have been removed.
+In this case,

 ```CSS
 ```